Poems from 2025

 only to sulk under the weight

-of dry, apartment air
+of dry apartment air

 in which you’ve danced and laughed

-and mostly cried,
+but mostly cried,

 making butterflies of tissues from